View John Toby"'s Notice on JSOnline.com and share memories

 Pewaukee - John Edward Tobiasz was born to eternal life with his loving family at his side on December 22, 2019 at the age of 77.

-Jack was the firstborn of Mabel and Raymond Tobiasz.
-Jack married Rosemary (nee Bartol) on June 22, 1968, after a Hallmark story romance, possibly written by the Good Lord Himself.
+Jack was the firstborn of Mabel and Raymond Tobiasz on February 24, 1942.
+He married Rosemary (nee Bartol) on June 22, 1968, after a Hallmark story romance, possibly written by the Good Lord Himself.
 They were married 51 blessed years and were blessed with two children, Colleen (Shawn) Kramlich and Patrick (Tammy) Tobiasz and three grandchildren, Benjamin, Emma and Adalyn.
 He is further survived by his brother, Larry (Pam) Tobiasz, sister, Sherry (Mark) Maierle, uncle, Harry (Betty) Tobiasz and much loved nieces and nephews and other relatives and friends.

-"Finally, to the love of my life, Rosemary, 'I'll love you the Twelfth of Never.' -Jack"
+"Finally, to the love of my life, Rosemary, 'I'll love you until the Twelfth of Never.'"-Jack

 Visitation at ST. ANTHONY ON THE LAKE CATHOLIC CHURCH, W280N2101 Prospect Avenue, Pewaukee on Monday, December 30, 2019, 9-11AM.
 Mass of Christian Burial at 11AM.